-Command Explanation VLAN configuration mode Configure a VLAN and enable the multicast multicast-vlan VLAN on it.
-The "no multicast-vlan" no multicast-vlan command disables the multicast function on the VLAN.
-Associate a multicast VLAN with several multicast-vlan association <vlan-list></vlan-list> VLANs.
-The no form of this command no multicast-vlan association < vlan-list > deletes the related VLANs associated with the multicast VLAN. multicast-vlan association interface Associate the specified port with the (ethernet port-channel ) IFNAME multicast VLAN, so the associated ports are out-tag <tag-id></tag-id> able to receive the multicast flow.
-The no no multicast-vlan association interface command cancels the association between (ethernet port-channel ) IFNAME the ports and the multicast VLAN.
+Command Explanation VLAN configuration mode multicast-vlan Configure a VLAN and enable the multicast no multicast-vlan VLAN on it.
+The "no multicast-vlan" command disables the multicast function on the VLAN. multicast-vlan association <vlan-list></vlan-list> Associate a multicast VLAN with several no multicast-vlan association <vlan-< i=""></vlan-<> VLANs.
+The no form of this command list> deletes the related VLANs associated with the multicast VLAN. multicast-vlan association interface Associate the specified port with the (ethernet port-channel ) IFNAME multicast VLAN, so the associated ports no multicast-vlan association interface are able to receive the multicast flow.
+The (ethernet port-channel ) IFNAME no command cancels the association between the ports and the multicast VLAN. multicast-vlan mode {dynamic mode {dynamic Configure the two modes of multicast vlan. compatible} The no command cancels the mode no multicast-vlan mode {dynamic configuration.